"Quality Outdoor Living Since 1995"

 ROI by Patio Cover Type

-Different cover types have different ROI profiles.
-Here’s what to expect based on typical Okanagan project costs.
+Different cover types have different resale-value profiles.
+Here’s what to expect in the Okanagan market.

 A quality patio cover creates functional outdoor living space that buyers value highly in the Okanagan market.